all-mike/bookmap/README.md

-## Hot-Map
+## BookMap
 #### Version 0.21 Beta

-Hot-Map is designed to help you quickly save bookmarks.
+BookMap is designed to help you quickly save bookmarks.
 Here's a quick guide on getting started.

 1) Set up hotkeys, this can be done from "choose hotkeys" in the settings (top right icon).